 4. Attach the hat to the wood slice gnome

-Start with the center of the hat, overlapping the nose just slightly.
+Overlap the nose just slightly with your fabric.
 Hot glue the hat all around the head of the gnome.

 5. Hot glue the back of the gnome hat.

 Keep in mind, this is the back of the gnome that will be facing the tree so it doesn’t need to be perfect!